ewjay/fapiwiki/FAPI_Meeting_Notes_2018-07-24.rst

 Security Report and ID2 (Nat)
 =============================

 1) Mandate AT hash.

 2) It works.
 The mitigation suggested is to

-   a) Claimed HTTPS URI --> Add a note about native apps.
+* Claimed HTTPS URI --> Add a note about native apps.
 For the platforms without support for it,
-   b) Dynamic Client Registration
+* Dynamic Client Registration

 3) It can be done.
 It was discussed before.
 Perhaps it should be done in the security documentation.
 Credit tarnishing attack can be a real use case.